allianceauth/allianceauth/docs/installation/services/mumble.md

 The authenticator needs to be running 24/7 to validate users on Mumble.
 You should check the [supervisor docs](../auth/supervisor.md) on how to achieve this.

 Note that groups will only be created on Mumble automatically when a user joins who is in the group.

-## Making and Managing Channels
-ACL is really above the scope of this guide.
-Once Alliance Auth creates your groups, go ahead and follow one of the wonderful web guides available on how to set up channel ACL properly.

 ## Prepare Auth
 In your project's settings file, set `MUMBLE_URL` to the public address of your mumble server.
 Do not include any leading `http://` or `mumble://`.